Cricut Infusible Ink is a brand new way to make easy ink transfers at home without the need for a printer!

 How To Make Your Own Heat Press Transfers

-So those are the 5 most common methods of making your own heat transfers – at least at home.
+So those are the 7 most common & innovative methods of making your own heat transfers – at least at home.

 There are some other methods such as:

 Plastisol transfers – a PVC based ink that is printed onto paper and pressed onto the garment